carsonfenimore/racker-stacker/README.md

 ## Entities and Thresholds
 In the example shown above each item can have an "entity" attribute containing one or more expressions.
 The expression is of the form [entityName] [op] [threshold].
 The entity can be any entity in HA.
 The op can be one of >, >=, <, <=, =, or !=.
 The types of the entity must match those of the threshold - in other words, both must be numbers or both must be strings.
+If the ha state is a string, the threshold must be surrounded with single quotes.